raysuelzer/ngx-angular-query-builder/README.md

 The goal of this project is to enable Angular 12+ support for the original [angular2-query-builder](https://github.com/zebzhao/Angular-QueryBuilder).
 It is *not* production ready.
 This project may not be maintained.
 Should the original project become active again, this library may be abandoned.

+## I suggest forking this project if it is critical to your project because I may not update this regularly.
+If you want to contribute to maintaining this project open an issue.

 This project uses code from https://github.com/designermanjeets/Angular-QueryBuilder a fork of https://github.com/zebzhao/Angular-QueryBuilder both developed under the MIT License.

 # Versions